openremote/documentation/docs/developer-guide/setting-up-an-ide.md

 :::note

 In newer versions of IntelliJ you need to change some run options.
-Go to Preferences -> Build,Execution,Deployment -> Build Tools -> Gradle.
-Choose for the options 'Build and run using' and 'Run tests using' the option 'IntelliJ' and click on 'Apply'.
+Go to Preferences -> Build,Execution,Deployment -> Build Tools -> Gradle:
+- Configure for 'Build and run using' the option 'IntelliJ IDEA'
+- Configure for 'Run tests using' the option 'Gradle'
+- Click on 'Apply'

 :::